 Mix all ingredients together.
 Bake at 375°F for 55 minutes or until top is golden brown.

 There are many interesting recipes for the use of chia seeds.
-Use your imagination, and share with us some of your ideas in the comment section.
+Use your imagination, and share with us some of your ideas in the comment section below.